-Our Foundation Stage pupils follow the EYFS curriculum and our KS1 and KS2 pupils follow the National Curriculum.
-Both curriculums are broad and balanced and delivered at a pace and level that is appropriate to their individual needs.
+Our Foundation Stage pupils follow the EYFS curriculum and our KS1 and KS2 pupils follow the Equals Informal and Semi-Formal curricula.
+These are broad and balanced and delivered at a pace and level that is appropriate to their individual needs.
 Our curriculum is fun and multi-sensory and ever evolving with children discovering through their chosen learning style in order to reach their full potential.
 Teachers decide on the most appropriate way to deliver the curriculum to their classes.

 Learning across the school is child centred and largely driven by understanding what each child will find interesting and be motivated by.
 Through careful observations and use of assessment, staff are able to deliver a meaningful curriculum that enables each child to progress at his or her own rate.

 The classroom environments (both indoor and out) inspire the pupils to learn.
 Classrooms are set up specifically to meet the needs of each cohort and maybe changed throughout the year.
 Teachers will consider a range of factors when planning their classroom, such as the amount and type of furniture and brightness of displays.
 Many classes incorporate an area where children can be seated as a group and also have other areas that are accessible for children at less structured times.
 All classes have access to an outdoor area directly from their classroom.
 Many of the prepared sessions throughout the day incorporate learning outside the classroom.
 This offers scope for teachers to plan additional activities.
 By providing a range of areas for children to access pupils are given choice and control of their own learning.

 Visitors regularly come to school including musicians and drama companies as well as school workshops that provide animal handling.